We've Won Over £90 Million For Our Clients

 Petrol Station Accident Claims | Forecourt Slip, Trips And Falls

-By Daniel Archer.
-Last Updated 21st September 2023.
+Last Updated 10th September 2025.
 Petrol stations can be dangerous places, with cars moving around constantly as well as pedestrians, as they go to the counter to pay for their fuel.
 It is no wonder therefore, that people are injured in these busy places.
+This guide about petrol station accident claims will hopefully prove useful to you.

 Slips on petrol forecourts can cause a variety of injuries, but you may be able to claim for compensation if the accident you’ve been involved in is not your fault.

-If you’d like to enquire about making a claim for a petrol station accident, get in touch.
+If you’d like to enquire about making a claim, get in touch.
 Our free helpline is open 24 hours a day to ensure you get the advice you need.

 You can reach us now by:

-Causes of Fall Injuries in Petrol Station Forecourt
+Causes Of Fall Injuries In A Petrol Station Forecourt

 Slip, trip or fall accidents may happen for a variety of reasons at a petrol forecourt.
 If you were injured whilst going to get petrol, a claim could be made.
 However, in order to make a valid claim, your fall injury must have been caused due to the negligence of the petrol station’s occupiers or owners.